chengwenxi/iris-community/test.md

 raw medical record is processed off-chain using service provider provided client side NLP(implemented as SQL and Python) code stub to exact structured data inputs for receiving DRGs service over blockchain without passing the highly confidential raw medical records.
-The BEAN scenario demonstrated a most complicated service use case including implementing distributed analytics, and connecting service providers as well as service consumers, utilizing blockchain to provide auditable transaction ledge as well as trustworthy distributed computing foundation.
+The `BEAN` scenario demonstrated a most complicated service use case including implementing distributed analytics, and connecting service providers as well as service consumers, utilizing blockchain to provide audible transaction ledge as well as trustworthy distributed computing foundation.